 With all my might, I scrambled in the air towards the giant Turmeric Sky Spore and quickly grabbed it.
 My descent drastically slowed down which lead me to grab another Turmeric Sky Spore that was nearby just to ensure that I would have a better chance of slowing my fall.
 My heart was pounding like crazy as the cold wind continued to slap my face like a Lemon Kangaroo!
 I can only imagine what Figaro would say if he ever fell off a mountain with me.
 He’s cozy in his bed right about now after rejecting going on this far off adventure with us. (unbeknownst to me at the time, Figaro was actually off on an important mission himself to solve one of the greatest mysteries that have ever befallen the Punnies.)

 “HEYYYY!”
 Professor Wave’s voice echoed through the air.
 He and Tomarin (his lab assistant) were both holding on to Turmeric Sky Spores and gliding through the air.
 “Good that you didn’t have to use the emergency parachute!” he laughed.
-“These spores will do just as well and they are so much more colorful too” said the Professor as he pointed to the spores I was holding.
-I didn’t realize earlier but the spore started to change colors as they are known to do when they are taken a hold of.
-Mine started as neon yellow but soon changed to neon blue!
+“These spores will do just as well, and they are so much more colorful too,” said the Professor as he pointed to the spores I was holding.
+I didn’t realize it earlier, but the spore started to change colors as they are known to do when they are taken a hold of.
+Mine started as neon yellow, but soon changed to neon blue!